AshOnDiscord/MCSR-Resources/Side Zeros.md

 Only one middle block, <= 88
 Two thin middle blocks, <= 100
 Two wide middle blocks, = 103

+At Y: 90
+- Is the top of the tower basically right there -> 94
+- Is the top of the tower in reach -> 97
+- Is the top of the tower too far -> 100
 # Front
 ## 88
 #### Y: 91